 What if your kids want a TV in the bedroom?

 Lots of parents struggle with this.
-On the plus side, the kids can watch Finding Nemo for the 19th time in their room while you adults watch whatever you want in the comfort of the living room or media room.
+On the plus side, the kids can watch Moana for the 19th time in their room while you adults watch whatever you want in the comfort of the living room or media room.
 Or they can watch Saturday morning cartoons, leaving you with peace and quiet to slowly surface for the day with a giant mug of coffee.

 On the other hand, are the kids likely to watch even more if there’s a TV in their room?
 Pediatricians recommend a maximum of 2 hours per day, and they warn that watching TV right before bed inhibits sleep.
 Also, it will be harder for you to monitor what they’re watching.
 If you do agree to a TV for the kids’ room, be sure to choose a wall mount designed for safety.